 Tîma means heart in the native language of Rwanda and represents all that we do, from the heart – for the heart – connecting hearts.
 This loose-leaf brand is our softer, feminine side, and our ready-to-drink liquid tea represents the fierce, adventurous side.

-Silverback is a lightly carbonated nonalcoholic beverage that I developed in kegs, using my loose-leaf teas from Rwanda.
-The Virunga Mountain gorillas were facing extinction but are making a slow comeback after almost becoming extinct.
+Silverback is a lightly carbonated nonalcoholic beverage I developed in kegs, using my loose-leaf teas from Rwanda.
+The Virunga Mountain gorillas faced extinction but made a slow comeback after almost becoming extinct.
 Silverback Beverage is meant to offer consumers a chance to taste the Spirit of Resilience, even if they cannot travel to Rwanda!

 Q. Where do you sell your tea, and how do you distribute them to your customers?